ggwpp/ggwpp.github.io/README.md

 Technologies used: `Google Cloud Platform: GKE, GCS`,`Velero`

 ### Update and improve cicd process on Google Kubernetes Engine
-To be able to shift the ideal to market faster improving cicd process is one of the answer.
+To be able to shift the ideal to market faster.
+Improving cicd process is one of the answer.

 Technologies used: `Google Cloud Platform: GKE,Cloud build`

 ### Automate databases backup
 Automate database backup with 4 different types of database.
+Allow us to be able to go back in time when something bad happen on database.

-Technologies used: `postgreSQL`, `MySQL`, `MongoDB`, `CockroachDB`, `ShellScript`, `k8s`, `helm-chart`
+Technologies used: `PostgreSQL`, `MySQL`, `MongoDB`, `CockroachDB`, `ShellScript`, `k8s`, `helm-chart`

 ### CDN solution on AWS and GCP
 Provided solution on how to set up CDN on both AWS and GCP cloud.